ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226700 Processed Water Systems for Laboratory and Healthcare Facilities.md

       1. ASTM E11.
    1. Sand:
       1. Natural particles of granular material which does not contain excessive amounts of clay, silt, or organic material, passing a 3/8-inch sieve.
 Sand found on the job site may be used if it is approved by the Architect.
-1. Piping Materials - Aboveground**
-   1. Deionized Water:
+1. Piping Materials - Aboveground*   1.
+Deionized Water:
       1. Polypropylene (PP) (limit service to 140°F  60 psi):
             1. Item
 1. Type Joint